Primordial non-Gaussianity without tails -- how to measure fNL with the bulk of the density PDF: Gaining intuition for the impact of primordial non-Gaussianity

 For Gaussian initial conditions, the reduced cumulants $\langle \delta^n \rangle_c/\langle \delta^2 \rangle_c^{n-1}$ of the unsmoothed density contrast are given by simple constants and a smoothing scale $R$ induces only a mild running due to the changing slope in the linear variance \citep{Peebles1980,Bernardeau1994}.
 At leading order this gives

 for the 3rd and 4th order reduced cumulants.
-For primordial non-Gaussianity, analytical predictions for the reduced skewness without smoothing by \citet{Fry1994} demonstrate that the Gaussian result is offset by terms depending on the initial 3-point correlation function (and higher-point correlations that we neglect here). \citet{Chodorowski1996} generalised this result to the unsmoothed kurtosis, which is also coupled to the initial skewness by non-linear evolution. \citet{Gaztanaga1998} used spherical collapse to relate the reduced cumulants $S_N^{\rm NG}$ in the presence of primordial non-Gaussianity to their Gaussian counterparts from equation~\eqref{eq:S34G} and obtain
+For primordial non-Gaussianity, analytical predictions for the reduced skewness without smoothing by \citet{Fry1994} demonstrate that the Gaussian result is offset by terms depending on the initial 3-point correlation function (and higher-point correlations that we neglect here). \citet{Chodorowski1996} generalised this result to the unsmoothed kurtosis, which is also coupled to the initial skewness by non-linear evolution. \citet{Gaztanaga1998} used spherical collapse to relate the reduced cumulants $S_N^{\rm NG}$ in the presence of primordial non-Gaussianity to their Gaussian counterparts from equation~\eqref{eq:S34G}.
+Denoting the 3rd central moment of the linear density field as $\kappa_3^L$, they obtain

 The most important contribution to $S_3$ is given in terms of the linearly evolved reduced skewness (induced by primordial non-Gaussianity), $\kappa_3^L/\sigma_L^4$, which decays linearly with the growth function, because $\delta_L(z)\propto D(z)$.
 On the other hand, nonlinear evolution leads to almost constant reduced cumulants $S_N^{\rm G}$, such that the primordial skewness offsets the nonlinear reduced skewness and kurtosis by an amount that is inversely proportional to the growth function.
-Note that this signature is qualitatively different from the impact of $\Lambda$CDM parameters, which change the linear variance in \eqnref{S34G}, but leave the hierarchical ratios $S_N$ close to constant in time \citep[for a discussion, see Section 2.1 in][]{Uhlemann2019}.
+Note that this signature is qualitatively different from the impact of $\Lambda$CDM parameters, which change the linear variance in \eqnref{S34G}, but leave the hierarchical ratios $S_N$ close to constant in time \citep[for a discussion, see Section 2.1 in][]{Uhlemann2020}.
 In a multi-redshift analysis, we expect that this property would allow to jointly constrain $f_{\rm NL}$ as amplitude of the linear skewness, and $\Lambda$CDM parameters like $\Omega_m$ and $n_s$ which drive the scale-dependence of the linear variance.

 Let us now quantitatively estimate the effect of different primordial bispectrum shapes discussed in \secref{bispec}.
 The amplitudes of the initial rescaled skewness for a radius of $R=15$ Mpc$/h$ for different templates are